-As of December 31, 2018 and 2017, the Partnership had the following derivative instruments that were not designated as hedging instruments for accounting purposes:
+As of December 31, 2019 and 2018, the Partnership had the following derivative instruments that were not designated as hedging instruments for accounting purposes:

-December 31 December 31, 2018 December
+December 31, 2019 December 31, 2018

-Gross Notiona ıl Volume
+Gross Notiona l Volume

-Purchases Sales
+Purchases Sales Purchases Sales

 Natural gas-TBtu (1)

-Financial fixed futures/swaps 16 28 17 13
+Financial fixed futures/swaps 10 19 16 28

-Financial basis futures/swaps 18 29 17 17
+Financial basis futures/swaps 11 30 18 29

-Financial swaptions (3) 1
+Financial swaptions (2) 2 1

-Physical purchases/sales 11 1 37
+Physical purchases/sales 6 11

-Crude oil (for condensate)-MBbl (2)
+Crude oil (for condensate)-MBbl (3)

-Financial futures/swaps 945 564
+Financial futures/swaps 990 945

-Financial swaptions (3) 30
+Financial swaptions (2) 225 30

-Natural gas liquids-MBbl (4)
+Natural gas liquids- MBbl (4)

-Financial futures/swaps 270 2,535 1,615
+Financial futures/swaps 2,490 2,415 270 2,535

-(1) As of December 31, 2018, 74.0% of the natural gas contracts had durations of one year or less, 24.2% had durations of more than one year and less than two years and 1.8% had durations of more than two years.
-As of December 31, 2017, 67.7% of the natural gas contracts had durations of one year or less, 16.1% had durations of more than one year and less than two years and 16.2% had durations of more than two years.

-(2) As of December 31, 2018, 76.9% of the crude oil (for condensate) contracts had durations of one year or less and 23.1% had durations of more than one year and less than two years.
-As of December 31, 2017, 100% of the crude oil (for condensate) contracts had durations of one year or less.
+- (1) As of December 31, 2019, 86.6% of the natural gas contracts had durations of one year or less and 13.4% had durations of more than one year and less than two years.
+As of December 31, 2018, 74.0% of the natural gas contracts had durations of one year or less, 24.2% had durations of more than one year and less than two years and 1.8% had durations of more than two years. - (2) The notional value contains a combined derivative instrument consisting of a fixed price swap and a sold option, which gives the counterparties the right, but not the obligation, to increase the notional quantity hedged under the fixed price swap until the option expiration date.
+The notional volume represents the volume prior to option exercise. - (3) As of December 31, 2019, 72.8% of the crude oil (for condensate) contracts had durations of one year or less and 27.2% had durations of more than one year and less than two years.
+As of December 31, 2018, 76.9% of the crude oil (for condensate) contracts had durations of one year or less and 23.1% had durations of more than one year and less than two years. - (4) As of December 31, 2019, 72.2% of the natural gas liquids contracts had durations of one year or less and 27.8% had durations of more than one year and less than two years.
+As of December 31, 2018, 86.1% of the natural gas liquids contracts had durations of one year or less and 13.9% had durations of more than one year and less than two years.

-(3) The notional value contains a combined derivative instrument consisting of a fixed price swap and a sold option, which gives the counterparties the right, but not the obligation, to increase the notional quantity hedged under the fixed price swap until the option expiration date.
-The notional volume represents the volume prior to option exercise.

-(4) As of December 31, 2018, 86.1% of the natural gas liquids contracts had durations of one year or less and 13.9% had durations of more than one year and less than two years.
-As of December 31, 2017, 100% of the natural gas liquid contracts had durations of one year or less.
+Derivatives Designated as Hedging Instruments

+Derivative instruments designated as hedging instruments for accounting purposes are utilized in managing the Partnership's interest rate risk exposures.

+Quantitative Disclosures Related to Derivative Instruments Designated as Hedging Instruments

+The derivative instruments designated as hedges for accounting purposes are interest rate derivative instruments priced on monthly interest rates.

+As of December 31, 2019 and December 31, 2018, the Partnership had the following derivative instruments that were designated as hedging instruments for accounting purposes:

+December r 31, 2019 December 31, 2018

+Gross Notional Value

+ıs)

+\$ 300 \$